ilmucio/vim-machine/machines/template.md

 # Version:1

-(since probably this wil change over time let's fix a version starting with one Version 1)
+(since probably this wil change over time let's fix a version starting with one Version 1
+Note: with version I mean the version of tempalte used not of the machine)

 # Metadata: